ewhitesides/EventLogTools/README.md

 New-LongAndComplexCmdlet *>&1 | % {$i++;Write-StreamToEventLog -Stream $_ -ID $i -Logname 'Application' -Source 'Powershell'}
 ```

-In your cmdlet, for begin,process, and end blocks, you may need to do something like the following to
+In your cmdlet, for begin,process, and end blocks, you probably need to do something like the following to
 allow the error messages to pass down the pipeline into Write-StreamToEventLog.
+If you have found
+a better way of doing this let me know!

 ```powershell
 Function MyFunction {